-Gelatin is one of the most underrated foods available to us.
-It is a source of bio-available anti-inflammatory amino acids such as proline, hydroxyproline and glycine.
+Gelatin is one of the most underrated nutrients available.
+It is a source of bioavailable anti-inflammatory amino acids such as proline, hydroxyproline and glycine.
 The amino acids contained within gelatin can help to counteract the inflammatory amino acids found in muscle meats such as cysteine, tryptophan and methionine.
-Simply balancing these amino acids with the "non-essential" amino acids gives the same benefits of caloric restriction, without having to starve ourselves!
+Simply balancing these amino acids with the "non-essential" amino acids gives the same benefits of caloric restriction, without having to starve yourself!

 - Mix 1/2 cup Saturee gelatin with 1 cup filtered (reverse osmosis) water in a bowl and wait 10-15 minutes for the gelatin to bloom

 - Pour 1 1/2 cups refined white sugar (I use C&H) into a pot on the stove